Krzysztonek/Krzysztonek-Icons/README.md

 # My HA Icons

 Additional Home Assistant icon repository, which includes some individual icons for personal use only.
-This repo also features some custom vectors created specifically by the author that are not represented by the 'official' icon set.
+This repo also features some custom vectors created specifically by the author, inspired by his needs, that are not represented by the 'official' HA icon set.

 It wasn't be possible without the amazing work from:
 * [Custom Brand Icons](https://github.com/elax46/custom-brand-icons) by @elax46